rohitb7/project/README.md

 However, essential file processing, such as data extraction using worker nodes, is a popular use case.
 Depends upon the use case!

-Task Manager, Worker pool, Workers, JobManager
+Working ofTask Manager, Worker pool, Workers, JobManager

 The system operates as follows:

-Task Manager Setup:

 Upon initialization, the Task Manager is configured with a pool of worker channels (workerPool) and a task queue (taskQueue) to manage tasks.
 It starts with a specified number of workers (maxWorker) and a name for identification.